Q: What can I do if I believe my attorney has acted unethically?A:

 Your complaint must be in writing.
-You must include 1) the name of the person making the complaint, 2) the name of the attorney against whom the complaint is being made, and 3) the facts and reasons you believe the attorney acted unethically.
+You must include 1) your name and contact information, 2) the name of the attorney against whom the complaint is being made, and 3) the facts and reasons you believe the attorney acted unethically.
 You may obtain a complaint form from the Office of Disciplinary Counsel or the Certified Grievance Committee.
 Some local Certified Grievance Committees may not be able to accept complaints unless filed using one of their forms.
 So, always check before sending a complaint.

 If the investigation indicates the attorney did not violate the ethical rules set forth in the Rules of Professional Conduct, the complaint will be dismissed, and you will be notified of that dismissal.
 If the Certified Grievance Committee performed the investigation, you have the right to appeal the dismissal.

-If the investigation indicates that there is probable cause to believe the attorney engaged in professional misconduct, a formal complaint is prepared and filed with the Board of Commissioners on Grievances and Discipline of the Supreme Court of Ohio.
+If the investigation indicates that there is probable cause to believe the attorney engaged in professional misconduct, a formal complaint is prepared and filed with the Board of Professional Conduct of the Supreme Court of Ohio.

-Q: What happens after a formal complaint is filed with the Board of Commissioners?
+Q: What happens after a formal complaint is filed with the Board of Professional Conduct?A:

-If the Board of Commissioners decides that professional misconduct has been proven, its findings and recommendations for discipline are sent to the Supreme Court of Ohio.
+If the Board of Professional Conduct decides that professional misconduct has been proven, its findings and recommendations for discipline are sent to the Supreme Court of Ohio.
 The Supreme Court reviews the Board's findings and imposes discipline.
 Only the Supreme Court may actually discipline an attorney for professional misconduct.

 • a public reprimand;